mark-casey/pansi/README.md

 "cloud-ops") concepts and terminology.
 For example pansi defines host's Ansible group memberships directly in the group_vars files that define the servisParams, rather than creating a "servisRole" or "servisComponentType" parameter for what each host's purpose is and then having to map the appropriate set of Ansible groups in a servisRole-to-ansibleGroup data structure.
-Calling them what they are right in the servisParams removes the need for this extra layer of indirection.
+Calling them what they are right in the servisParams (the "labeling_group" and the "roles_applied") removes the need for this extra layer of indirection.
-- As pansi itself will be seen by some as an anti-pattern anyway, it's reasonable to utilize some anti-patterns or generally odd methods of accomplishing its goals. **HOWEVER**, finding innovative ways to make pansi's operations work more like current established patterns is a high-priority goal.
+- As pansi itself will be seen by some as an anti-pattern anyway, it's reasonable to utilize some anti-patterns or generally odd methods of accomplishing its goals. **HOWEVER**, finding innovative ways to make pansi's operations work more like current established Ansible patterns is a high-priority goal.
-- The roadmap should always include discussion of options for further removing concepts, terms, and anti-patterns that do not have their own application outside of pansi.
+- The roadmap (not quite yet written down!) should always include discussion of options for further removing concepts, terms, and anti-patterns that do not have their own application outside of pansi.

 This is the current model in brief (and probably with technical omissions or misstatements):